-Applicants will have the option to attach up to three letters of recommendation from subject matter experts in the field of targeted violence or terrorism prevention, or key stakeholders in the planned area of performance, who recommend their application to DHS.
+Applicants may opt to include up to three letters of recommendation from subject matter experts (SMEs) in the field of TVTP or major stakeholders within the proposed area of operation endorsing the application to DHS.

-Appendix D: Research, Resources and Definitions
+Appendix D: Research, Resources, and Definitions Introductory Resources

-a.
-Introductory Resources

-CP3 has developed program objectives for the FY2023 Targeted Violence and Terrorism Prevention Grant Program that are based on DHS's Strategic Framework for Countering Terrorism and Targeted Violence.
+CP3 has developed program objectives for the FY2024 TVTP Grant Program that are based on DHS's Strategic Framework for Countering Terrorism and Targeted Violence.
 Prospective applicants are strongly encouraged to plan their applications in line with the goals and objectives of this document as well as other evidence.